Scytl/freddie/README.md

 **(Number)** Port to listen for incoming requests

-**fess** looks for a free port to listen.
+**freddie** looks for a free port to listen.
 If the specified port is busy, the port number is incremented and tried again until a free port is reached

 **(Defaults to)** `3000`